gvwilson/sensibleadventures/shapers/shapers.md

 a bot with Low Fitness is probably rusty or missing parts, while one with Very High Fitness looks brand new
 (and will therefore be a target for other bots in need of parts).
-Bots can raise and lower one trait by one level, or two traits by one level each if one trait is lowered by a level, just like animal characters.
+Bots can raise and lower one feature by one level, or two features by one level each if one feature is lowered by a level, just like animal characters.
 (As with animals,
-Sight and Hearing have to be lowered *two* levels to raise some other trait by one level.)
+Sight and Hearing have to be lowered *two* levels to raise some other feature by one level.)

 By default,
 every robot character has either tracks, wheels, or legs to move with,